A day in the life: Kevin White on tackling financial crime at Barclays

 On a typical day, I check that our programmes for monitoring crime are running properly.
 These programmes help us protect the bank from any information or security vulnerabilities and ensure we keep our clients safe and happy.
 That involves carrying out investigations and knowing what to do if the programme fails.
 After that, I watch training videos to enhance my technical skills and have a one-to-one with my line manager to monitor my progress.
 My breaks at Barclays are amazing.
 I hang out with other apprentices at our office arcade where we can play video games, foosball and shoot hoops at the basketball court.

 Before I joined Barclays… I was a DJ for five years working for Disney, Princess Cruises and the Long Island Nets basketball team.
 I never thought about anything other than DJing until I fell in love with a girl and wanted a job that was more financially stable so that we could start a family.
-While surfing online for jobs at 3am one night, I came across Per Scholas – a Barclays-partnered non-profit that teaches technical skills to people living in urban areas.
-I signed up to their cybersecurity programme the next day.
+While surfing online for jobs at 3am one night, I came across Per Scholas – a non-profit Barclays Connect with Work partner that teaches technical skills to people living in urban areas.
+I signed up to the Connect with Work cybersecurity training course, developed by Barclays' colleagues the next day.

 My best day at work was… the day I did a seven-hour charity DJ marathon for the WildHearts Micro-Tyco business challenge.
 We were challenged to flip US $1 into more money – and all the funds went towards helping people in poor countries start their own businesses.
 As a DJ, I knew for a fact I could sell myself and collect donations in exchange for playing song requests.
 So I started networking with other departments in Barclays and they approved the marathon, created flyers and helped launch it.
 Everyone wanted to take part and see the event be successful.
 Our team raised US $300 in total.